 Please see your child’s maths passport targets for their current times table and other related facts targets.

-We also have weekly swimming lessons on Monday afternoon at Nidd High School in Patley Bridge.
+We also have swimming lessons every other week on Monday afternoon at Nidd High School in Pateley Bridge.

 Other Online Maths Games

-SumDog – This is a great online maths game that all of the pupils have their own login for.
-It not only encourages them to become better and mental maths, but also I can track their progress.
-It will only work on Google Chrome, however there are two apps available on I-Pads and Android.
+TTRS – This is a great online maths game that all of the pupils have their own login for.
+It not only encourages them to become better and mental maths, but focuses on the instant recall of times table facts.

 This is an interactive game we use in class to support the children’s learning of times tables, but it also has games centered around doubles, halves and number bonds!
 It is compatible with the I-pads too! just click the link – Hit The Button